Last Updated on

-Unless you’re headed to the summit of Mauna Kea, Christmas in Hawaii won’t be a white one.
+Unless you’re headed to the summit of Mauna Kea, a Hawaii Christmas is not a white one.
 Santa sheds his red suit in favor of flip-flops and a loud Christmas-colored Hawaiian shirt.
 While there may be a lack of wintry cold in a Hawaiian Christmas, there is no lack of holiday spirit and fun.
 Here are our picks for kid-friendly Hawaii Christmas events that has everyone in the Aloha State exclaiming, “Mele Kalikimaka”!
 That’s Merry Christmas in Hawaiian, folks!

 There will be no shortage of music and lights for celebrating Christmas on the Big Island of Hawaii.
 The 34th Annual Kailua-Kona Community Christmas Parade rolls into the area.
 With approximately 75 entries and 7 announcer locations, this year’s theme, “A Storybook Christmas” is sure to be a colorful spectacle as it travels along the town’s main drag of Ali’l Drive.
 Be sure to stay for the fireworks!

 Do you need to finish up some Christmas shopping?
 Head to Kailua Village for a holiday stroll through the area and get special pricing at participating restaurants and retailers.
 Then unfold a beach chair or mat for a free holiday concert under the monkey pod tree at Emma’s Square.

 One of Kona’s newer traditions takes to the water that same evening with the 5th Annual Kalikimaka Boat Parade.
 Great viewing spots for Kona’s holiday fleet can be found at the Kailua Pier or any of the village’s many restaurants.